lcnittl/DMFO/README.md

 This is a set of scripts that enable convenient diff and merge of Office-related file types (currently only Word, future support for Excel and PowerPoint is planned).
-The office application will be started using COM automation.
+The office application will be started using COM automation, thus an Office installation is required.

 DMFO is LFS compatible.